Fact-checked by the CapitalLendingNews editorial team

 Does the yield curve affect credit card interest rates?

-Is the yield curve currently normal or inverted in 2025?
+Is the yield curve currently normal or inverted?

-As of July 2025, the yield curve has returned to a slightly positive slope, with the 10-year Treasury yield running approximately 30 basis points above the 2-year yield.
+As of early 2026, the curve has returned to a slightly positive slope, with the 10-year Treasury yield running approximately 30 basis points above the 2-year yield.
 This is technically a normal curve, but the spread is historically narrow.
 Borrowers should not interpret this as a return to easy credit conditions.

 How do I use the yield curve to decide when to lock a mortgage rate?